8ta4/see/DONTREADME.md

 - If `see` moves the cursor and then you move your real mouse, an unnatural jump can be detected.

+> Does `see` fake scrolls?

+No. A Vimium user's scroll is untrusted, but it's explained by a key press with `isTrusted: true` that came first. `see` can't fake that initial trusted event.

+> Does `see` use my active tab?

+No. Hijacking the tab you're potentially using is disruptive. `see` creates a new tab for each job instead.

+> Does `see` close the tab when it's done?

+Yes.
+Keeping the tab open makes sense if you can fake a human using it.
+But faking scrolls and mouse moves is a dead giveaway.

+The other option is to leave the tab open and idle.
+The problem is the next run.
+The tool would have to choose between acting instantly, which looks robotic, or adding its own delay.

+Closing it right away keeps your workspace from getting cluttered.

 > Does `see` add its own delay?

 No. That's your script's job, not the tool's.
 Your script knows if you're hitting a site that needs you to slow down.
 If I baked in a delay, it would just make `see` feel sluggish for no reason on sites that don't need it.